nexmo-se/vonage-ai-asr-connector/README.md

 node asr-connector
 ```

-Default local (not public!) of this application server `port` is: 8000.
+Default local (not public!) of this application listening `port` is: 8000.

 ## How to test the sample AI Agent and ASR Connector